thebrandonlucas/blog/src/routes/quotes/+page.md

 _Quotes I find interesting (not necessarily correct!) from things I read or hear_

+_July 8, 2024_

+> Bless you prison, bless you for being in my life.
+For there, lying upon the rotting prison straw, I came to realize that the object of life is not prosperity as we are made to believe, but the maturity of the human soul.

+- Aleksandr Solzhenitsyn, _The Gulag Archipelago_

+---

 _June 30, 2024_

 > Our legacy is to fill the Universe with children who laugh more than we were allowed to.